nizwar/ndialog/README.md

   AlertDialog( ... ).show(context);
   SimpleDialog( ... ).show(context);
   Dialog( ... ).show(context);
-  CupertinoDialog( ... ).show(context);
   CupertinoAlertDialog( ... ).show(context);
 ```

 ## DialogBackground
-You can use DialogBackground to create your own custom dialog and display them easily, not only that, you can also change the barrierColor / background color and add little bit blur effects there.
+You can use DialogBackground to create your own custom dialog and display them easily, you can also change the barrierColor / background color and add little bit blur effects there.

 Note : BlurDialogBackground is depreceted, use `DialogBackground` instead!